edubart/nelua-lang/docs/pages/overview.md

 The types `isize` and `usize` types are usually 32 wide bits on 32-bit systems, and 64 bits wide on 64-bit systems.
 When you need an integer value you should use `integer` unless you have a specific reason to use a sized or unsigned integer type.
+The `integer`, `uinteger` and `number` are intended to be configurable.
+By default they are 64 bits for all architectures, but this can be changed at compile time using the processor if needed.

 ### Strings